-'''

 delete(+List1, @Elem, -List2)

-'''

-Is true when List2 is a list with all elements from List1 except for those that unify with Elem.
-Matching Elem with elements of List1 is uses + Elem = H, which implies that Elem is not changed.
+Delete matching elements from a list.
+True when List2 is a list with all elements from List1 except for those that unify with Elem.
+Matching Elem with elements of List1 is uses \+ Elem \= H, which implies that Elem is not changed.

-See also select/3, subtract/3. deprecated There are too many ways in which one might want to delete elements from a list to justify the name.
+See also select/3, subtract/3.

+deprecated There are too many ways in which one might want to delete elements from a list to justify the name.
 Think of matching (= vs. ==), delete first/all, be deterministic or not.